Wildlife Photography Guide – Part I

 Time is important.
 If you want your perfect picture, sometimes you must spend in one place all day, a week, two, or even more if you want to take the best wildlife photos.
 Wildlife is about patience.

 Imagine that you can sit for six days in the hide and have the opportunity to take a picture only for 15 seconds.
 It works like that.
 So you spend more of the time on preparation, then waiting, then taking a real photo.
-It might be like two months of preparation, two weeks of waiting, and 1 minute of taking the final image.
+It might be two months of preparation, two weeks of waiting, and 1 minute of taking the final image.
 If you would like to be a wildlife photographer, you must understand this approach.
 Otherwise, there is little chance of getting your perfect photo.

 Wildlife Photography Guide – Think About Alternatives

 If you read bullet number 4 and wanted to give up because you decided that it takes so much time, please do not!
 There is still a chance for you!
 There are people in this world doing a job for you, but unfortunately taking money for this job.
 But it is fair.
 They prepared everything.
-You go at the proper time of the year, wait for the animal, press the shutter, and get your great pictures.
-So you can have good results in a much shorter time because someone did the difficult part of the job for you!

 Take an organized wildlife photography tour